Axway/amplify-central/content/en/docs/amplify_relnotes/archive/20210930_ampc_agents_relnotes.md

 ---
-title: Amplify agents November 2021 Release Notes
+title: Amplify agents September 2021 Release Notes
-linkTitle: Amplify agents November 2021
+linkTitle: Amplify agents September 2021
 weight: 90
+draft: yes
-date: 2021-11-30
+date: 2021-09-30
 description: Traceability and Discovery agents for Amplify Gateway / AWS / Azure / Istio provide better visibility into your multi-type gateway eco system.
   These agents collect data from the Gateway (API / traffic) and expose it in